 Prescribed fires are planned ignitions to achieve land use and resource objectives.
 Prescribed fires are implemented only with the Agency Administrator's approval of a formal prescribed fire plan.
-For federal agencies or on projects on which federal dollars are expended, NEPA analysis may be required; an ANICLA 810 statement regarding project effects on subsistence, and/or concurrence from the State Historic Preservation Office that there are no adverse effects on historic properties may be appropriate.
+For federal agencies or for projects on which federal dollars are expended, a National Environmental Protection Act (NEPA) analysis may be required.
+In addition, an ANICLA 810 statement regarding project effects on subsistence, and/or concurrence from the State Historic Preservation Office that there are no adverse effects on historic properties may also be appropriate.
 Air quality criteria are included in the prescribed fire plan.

-DEC regulates open burns to minimize health impacts from smoke and to maintain National Ambient Air Quality Standards.
-When conducting prescribed burning, agencies follow the ADEC 2015 Enhanced Smoke Management Plan (ESMP) available on the ADEC Open Burn Application webpage (https://dec.alaska.gov/air/air-permit/open-burn-application).
+ADEC regulates open burns to minimize health impacts from smoke and to maintain National Ambient Air Quality Standards.
+When conducting prescribed fires, agencies follow the ADEC Enhanced Smoke Management Plan (ESMP) available on the ADEC Open Burn Application webpage.
 The ESMP is an agreement and program plan developed and agreed upon by the AWFCG.
 The purpose of the ESMP is to provide a clear and equitable regulatory basis for smoke management in Alaska.
 ADEC is responsible for protecting the health and welfare of Alaskans from the impacts of smoke from fire as well as protecting visibility according to federal Regional Haze Rules.
-Prescribed burning requires an ADEC permit prior to ignition if the intent is to burn 40 acres or more, or clear and burn the debris from 40 acres or more during a year.
-DNR permits large-scale burns including agricultural land crop burning from April 1 through September 1 on lands less than 40 acres.
-DEC regulations on open burning are available at https://dec.alaska.gov/air/air-permit/open-burn-info.
-DNR large scale burn permit information is available at https://dnr.alaska.gov/burn.
+Prescribed fires require an ADEC permit prior to ignition if the intent is to burn 40 acres or more, or clear and burn the debris from 40 acres or more during a year.
+DOF permits large-scale burns including agricultural land crop burning from April 1 through September 1 on lands less than 40 acres.
+ADEC regulations on open burning are available at their Air Permit Program webpage.
+DOF large-scale burn permit information is available at their Burn Permit webpage.
 Depending on the location of the project area, additional permits may be required from local government entities such as municipal fire departments or borough air quality offices.

-The Interagency Prescribed Fire Planning and Implementation Procedures Guide (https://www.nwcg.gov/publications/484) may be supplemented by agency or administrative unit guidance.
+The Interagency Prescribed Fire Planning and Implementation Procedures Guide may be supplemented by agency or administrative unit guidance.
 Interagency sharing of expertise, resources, and personnel for prescribed fire is encouraged.